-The month-long program will include daily analysis and translation of Byzantine texts; paleography; introduction to the bibliography of Byzantine philology and electronic resources; introduction to the collections of the Gennadius Library; visits to area museums and libraries including the Byzantine, the Benaki, and the Epigraphical Museum and the National Library; visits to sites, museums, and monuments outside Athens including Corinth, Mistra, Thessaloniki, and Hosios Loukas; and individual tutorials and assignments for each student determined by his/her specific needs and field of study.
+The month-long full-time program will include daily translation of Byzantine texts; introduction to Greek paleography and Byzantine book culture; use of the collections of the Gennadius Library; visits to area museums and libraries including the Byzantine, Benaki, and Epigraphical Museums; and visits outside Athens including Corinth, Mistra, Thessaloniki, and Hosios Loukas.
+Individual tutorials and assignments for each student will be determined by specific needs and field of study.
 The language of instruction is English.
-Participants should plan to arrive on June 25 and depart on July 26.
+Participants should plan to arrive on June 30 and depart on July 31.

-Eligibility.
-The program is offered at the intermediate level, and will be geared to twelve qualified students enrolled in a graduate program in any field of late antique, post-antique, Byzantine or medieval studies at any university worldwide.
-A minimum of two years of college level Classical Greek (or the equivalent) is required.
-If there are available slots, college professors in any university worldwide, who have no access to the instruction of Medieval Greek in their home institutions, may also be considered.
+The program is offered at the intermediate to advanced level for up to twelve students enrolled in graduate programs in any field of late antique, post-antique, Byzantine or medieval studies at any university worldwide; preference may be given to students who have limited access to instruction in Byzantine Greek at their home institutions.
+A minimum of two years of college-level or post-doctoral Classical Greek (or the equivalent) is required.
+If there are available slots, faculty or postdoctoral scholars affiliated with any university worldwide may also be considered.
 A diagnostic test (available electronically) may be administered to finalists before the final selection of students is made.

-Costs and Scholarships.
-A generous grant from the A.G.
-Leventis Foundation has made possible up to 12 full scholarships for the Medieval Greek Summer Session.
-These Leventis Foundation scholarships, which are awarded by the ASCSA on the basis of academic merit, typically cover the costs of tuition and fees, lodging for the entire period, travel with the program within Greece, and museum and site fees.
+Twelve Leventis Foundation scholarships cover the costs of tuition, School fees, housing, required travel within Greece, and museum and site fees.
 International airfare to and from Greece, meals, and incidental expenses are the participant's responsibility.

 Web site: www.ascsa.edu.gr

 The selection results will be announced March 15.